xlak/hapara-delete/README.md

-# How to disable Hapara and other annoying school spyware
+# How to disable annoying school spyware (Hapara, GoGuardian, LanSchool, iBoss, etc)

 ## List of known bypass methods and exploits